Reconnect with Yourself and Build the Capacity to Live Fully

 Portrait of Amy Hagerstrom in a Fort Lauderdale Florida park.
 Holistic Mind-body therapist.

-I support people who are high-functioning on the outside but internally feel like something’s unraveling.
+I support people who look high-functioning on the outside but feel like something is unraveling underneath.

-We work together with a mind-body approach, using somatic therapy to help you listen to what your body’s been trying to say—without forcing, rushing, or needing to explain it all right away.
+We work together with a mind-body approach, using somatic therapy and integrative practices that help you listen to what your body has been carrying, without forcing, rushing, or needing to explain it all right away.

 Woman walking her dog in Fort Lauderdale feeling more energetic and at ease after holistic therapy.